 Over the years we’ve sought a balance of specifying what is useful to customers and contractors, while allowing some flexibility to control costs.
-At the upper echelon of residential service and for commercial work in general, Architects will balk at this notion.
-As a profession we are compelled to provide a level of service that meets a certain standard.
-But how much documentation is appropriate for residential work with a limited budget?
-At one end of the spectrum, extensive documents and specifications can be burdensome for small contractors to manage and to estimate.
+At the upper echelon of residential service, Architects are compelled to provide an enormous level of documentation that can include dozens of drawing sheets and reams of specifications.
+But what is appropriate for work on a limited budget?
+At one end of the spectrum, extensive documents can be burdensome for small contractors to manage and to estimate.
 At the other end, builders might be left with many unanswered questions and have to improvise on site.
 Much depends on the nature of the project, and one aims to provide an appropriate level of service for each.

-There is another approach between that of a formal bid and hiring a contractor outright, call it an invited estimate.
-Here the owner might interview several contractors, visit several projects and talk to previous customers.
-Two or three are chosen as candidates to prepare an estimate based on our plans.
+There is another approach between that of a formal bid and hiring a contractor outright, call it a schematic estimate.
+Here the owner might meet several contractors, talk to previous customers, or rely on my recommendations.
+Several are then invited to prepare an estimate based on schematic design plans.
+There is no formal deadline, and the process usually takes about a month.
 Generally the estimates can be quite firm on the structure, exterior, rough-ins, and all the work up to and including drywall.
-The finish work beyond that point can then be estimated with cost ranges for various trades and items.
+The finish work beyond that point can be estimated with cost ranges for various trades and items.
 By going through an interview process and having a solid estimate in hand, an alignment can be found between the scope of a project, the owner’s expectations, and the budget.
-In our practice we’ve found that this approach helps to establish a rapport and comfort level for both the customer and contractor prior to the start of construction.
+In our practice we’ve found that this approach helps to establish a rapport and comfort level for both the customer and contractor in advance completing drawings, and prior to construction.